Peakboard/peakboard.github.io/content/_misc/06-en-version-history.md

 ## 1.0.33.0 (17.12.2018)

-* The fixed property has been renamed to locked.
+* The fixed property has been renamed to locked
-* The Lock, Hide and Group functions can be used by right-clicking on the mouse.
+* The Lock, Hide and Group functions can be used by right-clicking on the mouse
-* The Designer can be used with a resolution of 1280*720 or higher.
+* The Designer can be used with a resolution of 1280*720 or higher
-* A confirmation dialog has been added for deleting resources, data sources and folders.
+* A confirmation dialog has been added for deleting resources, data sources and folders
 * Fix for the Linear Gauge

 ## 1.0.32.1 (03.12.2018)